pelithne/azure-voting-app-workload-identity/instructions.md

  ### Add a secret to the vault

+Create a secret in the keyvault.
+This is the secret that will be used by the frontend application to connect to the (redis) backend.

  ````
  az keyvault secret set --vault-name "${KEYVAULT_NAME}" --name "${KEYVAULT_SECRET_NAME}" --value 'redispassword'
  ````

-Add the Key Vault URL to the environment variable *KEYVAULT_URL*
+### Add the Key Vault URL to the environment variable *KEYVAULT_URL*
  ````
  export KEYVAULT_URL="$(az keyvault show -g "${RESOURCE_GROUP}" -n ${KEYVAULT_NAME} --query properties.vaultUri -o tsv)"
  ````

  ### Create a managed identity and grant permissions to access the secret

+Create a User Managed Identity.
+We will give this identity *GET access* to the keyvault, and later associate it with a Kubernetes service account.

  ````
  az account set --subscription "${SUBSCRIPTION}"